Joscolgan/stigmatomma_pallipes_genome/README.md

 ### 8. Contig filtering:
 Samtools coverage was used to estimate coverage per scaffold.
 Using mean mapping quality (less than 30), contigs were removed from the final assembly.

-## 9. Braker3-based annotation:

-## 10. Comparative genomics:
-To determine homologues for genes found in the _Stigmatomma_ genome assembly, we performed an [orthofinder]()-based analysis.